OHDSI/PhenotypeLibrary/.github/ISSUE_TEMPLATE/contribute-a-new-phenotype-that-does-not-exist-in-the-ohdsi-phenotype-librar.md

 ---
-name: Contribute a NEW phenotype that does not exist in the OHDSI Phenotype librar
+name: Add a phenotype
-about: Provide details for your phenotype using template below
+about: use this template to contribute a new phenotype to the OHDSI phenotype library.
-title: Add phenotype [Phenotype Name]
+title: "[DATE]: [YOUR PHENOTYPE NAME]"
 labels: Contribute Phenotype
 assignees: ''

 ---

-1) Phenotype Name:
+1) Phenotype Name: [YOUR PHENOTYPE NAME]

-2) Clinical Description:
+2) Clinical Description: [PROVIDE ONE TO TWO LINES PER SECTION BELOW]
 - Overview:
 - Presentation:
 - Assessment:
 - Plan:
 - Prognosis: